akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Later that night, Beatrice sat by the cold hearth.
 Goosie was at her feet, quiet and still.
 The hall was silent.
 Harold had gone to bed.

-She thought about the nurse's words. *A man who asks too many questions about other people's property is rarely asking out of kindness.*
+She thought about the nurse’s words. *A man who asks too many questions about other people’s property is rarely asking out of kindness.*

 She thought about the women at the celebration. *He bought them all.
 Every bird in the valley.*

-She thought about Sir Guy's apology. *I am sorry I could not help you.
+She thought about Sir Guy’s apology. *I am sorry I could not help you.
 I wish I could have done more.*

 She thought about the way he had looked at her, the way he had praised her, the way he had asked about the boundaries, the iron pits, the wool clip.

-She thought about her father's words, from the boundary walk years ago: *"A man's character shows in small things.
-Watch how he treats those who can do nothing for him."*
+She thought about her father’s words, from the boundary walk years ago: *’A man’s character shows in small things.
+Watch how he treats those who can do nothing for him.‘*

 She had not watched.
 She had been too busy being flattered.